ttommyth/interactive-mcp/README.md

 ![Screenshot 2025-05-13 213745](https://github.com/user-attachments/assets/40208534-5910-4eb2-bfbc-58f7d93aec95)

-A MCP Server implemented in Node.js/TypeScript, facilitating interactive communication between LLMs and users. **Note:** This server is designed to run locally alongside the MCP client (e.g., Claude Desktop, VS Code), as it needs direct access to the user's operating system to display notifications and command-line prompts.
+A MCP Server implemented in Node.js/TypeScript, facilitating interactive communication between LLMs and users through **terminal windows** or **Telegram bot messages**. **Note:** This server is designed to run locally alongside the MCP client (e.g., Claude Desktop, VS Code), as it needs direct access to the user's operating system to display notifications and command-line prompts, or requires a Telegram bot token for bot-based interaction.

 _(Note: This project is in its early stages.)_